KISS and Root Cause Analysis

 How many times have I seen managers misdiagnose problems because they didn’t find the root causes and then have bigger accidents because they didn’t fix the near-misses and small accidents?

-The percentage of managers trained in the causes of human error is very similar to the statistics I previously provided (2%).
+The percentage of managers trained in human error causes is very similar to the statistics I previously provided (2%).
 This means that managers need an effective root cause analysis technique … just like investigators need an effective technique.
 That’s why the standard corrective actions they use don’t solve the problems and we have accidents that happen over and over again.

 So if you don’t have time, don’t worry.
 You will make time to do it over and over again.